How to Register a Political Party in Nigeria

 Stage 3 – Post-Submission

-- INEC will verify all the claims in the document for conformity with the Guidelines
+- INEC will verify all the claims in the documents for conformity with the Guidelines

 - If INEC is satisfied that all the requirements have been met, the party will be registered, and a Certificate of Registration will be issued.

-- If all the requirements have not been met, INEC will notify the political party of the reason for refusal
+- Consequently, where all the requirements have not been met, INEC will notify the political party of the reason for refusal

-- The proposed political party may attempt to rectify any defect in the application within the 30-day period, without having to pay a fresh administrative fee of N1,000,000 (One Million Naira)
+- Finally, the proposed political party may attempt to rectify any defect in the application within the 30-day period, without having to pay a fresh administrative fee of N1,000,000 (One Million Naira)

 The above is just a brief summary of the process, if you do indeed one to set up a political party, you should not proceed solely on the basis of the information in this article.
-Setting up a political party is a massive endeavour and you will need to get proper experienced advice on the process.
+Setting up a political party is a massive endeavour and you will need to get proper experienced advice on the process and you will need to engage the services of professional consultants and lawyers.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 If you have any suggestions or feedback, please send us an email at email@example.com